-If you read or write flash fiction, prose poetry or hybrid works that cause the DJ to drop the needle, you are invited.
+If you read or write flash fiction, prose poetry, hybrid works or creative nonfiction that cause the DJ to drop the needle, you are invited.
 If your words straddle realities without losing time, you can join the party.
 Knock politely on the door, but bang if you have to.
 Wear flannel on your back and opals in your lobes.
 Tumble, crying, through the threshold, but when you look up, your eyes must swim warm, so that we choke out, “Poor dear” and drag you inside.

 We will throw a party four times a year.
 We hope to see you there.